-A couple of Sundays ago, after a very hectic week, I took myself for a stroll around East London with my new camera for a bit of alone time.
-After a couple of hours walking, I stopped for a solo lunch at Burro e Salvia, a pastificio just opened on Redchurch Street in Shoreditch.
+A couple of Sundays ago, after a rather hectic week, I took myself for a stroll around East London with my new camera for a bit of alone time.
+After a couple of hours walking I stopped for lunch at Burro e Salvia, a pastificio just opened on Redchurch Street in Shoreditch.
 In Italy, pastificios are tiny little workshops where pasta is made, and sold, fresh that day.
 Burro e Salvia continues this tradition.
-There is nothing fancy here, just good, beautifully made pasta.
-At the front of the space is a workshop where you can watch the yellowy dough being pulled and twisted into shape, and then take your pick from wire mesh trays under the counter to cook yourself at home.
+There is nothing fancy here, just simple, beautifully made pasta.
+At the front of the space is a workshop where you can watch the yolk-yellow dough being pulled and twisted into shape, and then take your pick from wire mesh trays under the counter to cook for yourself at home.
 All are reasonably priced, about £5 for a portion of filled pasta.

 I opted for the agnolotti cavour, with burro e salvia (butter and sage).
 The perfect little parcels were filled with hand shredded and pounded meat (both pork and beef I think), spinach and parmigiano making for a rich, intensely flavoured filling.
 The pasta still had a slight bite to it, and the mellow yellow packages were coated in silky melted butter scented with sage, and dusted with more parmigiano.
 It was delicious.

 I finished off my meal with a Moka (Allpress) coffee, served with a small jug of almond milk which is traditional in Sicily.
 I loved the creamy nutty milk in the coffee, and will soon be buying some to add a touch of Italian to my morning brew.